-CMV retinis (cytomegalovirus) is an infection that attacks the light-sensing cells in the retina.
-It is a serious disease that should be diagnosed and treated immediately, because it can lead to loss of vision, and in the worst cases, blindness.
+Cytomegalovirus (CMV) retinitis is a serious viral eye infection that attacks the light-sensing cells in the retina (the nerve layer that lines the back of the eye).
+CMV retinitis should be diagnosed and treated immediately, because it can lead to loss of vision, detached retina and, in the worst cases, blindness.

 Symptoms of CMV Retinitis

 Many people with CMV retinitis experience no symptoms.
-However, there are certain signs that may be indicative of the virus:
+However, there are certain signs that may be indicative of the virus.
+These symptoms include:

 - Floaters in the eye

 - Blurred vision

 These symptoms may appear in one eye first, and then in the other eye.
 Retinal detachment may also occur with CMV retinitis.

 If you notice any of the above symptoms, see your eye doctor immediately.

 Treatment for CMV Retinitis